-111-2-2-.34.
-Specific Review Considerations for Traumatic Brain Injury Facilities
+111-2-2-.34 Specific Review Considerations for Traumatic Brain Injury Facilities.

 - (1) Applicability.
-The following Rules apply to Traumatic Brain Injury Facilities defined herein as providing transitional living programs and/or life long living programs. - (a) A Certificate of Need shall be required prior to the establishment of a new or the expansion of an existing Transitional Living Program, if not exempt as provided by O.C.G.A. § 31-6-47(a)(25) and Ga.
-Comp.
-R. & Regs. r.
-Rule-111-2-2-.03(2728).
-An application for Certificate of Need for a new or expanded Transitional Living Program shall be reviewed under the General Review Considerations of Rule Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.09 and the service-specific review considerations of this Rule. - (b) A Certificate of Need shall be required prior to the establishment of a new or the expansion of an existing Life Long Living Program, if not exempt as provided by O.C.G.A. § 31-6-47(a)(25) and Rule Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.03(2728).
-An application for Certificate of Need for a new or expanded Life Long Living Program shall be reviewed under the General Review Considerations of Rule Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.09 and the service-specific review considerations of this Rule.
+The following Rules apply to Traumatic Brain Injury Facilities defined herein as providing transitional living programs and/or life long living programs. - (a) A Certificate of Need shall be required prior to the establishment of a new or the expansion of an existing Transitional Living Program, if not exempt as provided by O.C.G.A. § 31-6-47(a)(25) and Rule 111-2-2-.03(27).
+An application for Certificate of Need for a new or expanded Transitional Living Program shall be reviewed under the General Review Considerations of Rule 111-2-2-.09 and the service-specific review considerations of this Rule. - (b) A Certificate of Need shall be required prior to the establishment of a new or the expansion of an existing Life Long Living Program, if not exempt as provided by O.C.G.A. § 31-6-47(a)(25) and Rule 111-2-2-.03(27).
+An application for Certificate of Need for a new or expanded Life Long Living Program shall be reviewed under the General Review Considerations of Rule 111-2-2-.09 and the service-specific review considerations of this Rule. - (2) Definitions.